zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_dr/_index.md

 ### Azure Arc-enabled SQL Managed Instance distributed availability group validation

-- To be able to failover to a different cluster, a distributed availability group is created by the automation flow that spans the primary and secondary cluster.
+- To be able to failover to a different cluster, a distributed availability group is created by the automation flow that spans the primary and secondary clusters.
 This can be validated by running the following commands:

   ```shell
   az sql instance-failover-group-arc show --name primarycr --use-k8s  --k8s-namespace arc